Far-Se/tabame/README.md

 It shows code lines, non-code lines (lines with 1-2 chars line `[]{}()`), comment lines and empty lines.

 It also calculates how many books you could have written with same characters.
-In my opinion it was surprising this project is equivalent of 7 and a half books.
+It was surprising that this project is equivalent of 7 and a half books.

 For example, at this time of writing this README.md, Tabame has `27,191 lines` with `761,698 characters` which is impressive in my opinion because I've written it by myself.